frederic-perez/AmE-dictionary/data/idioms.md

 __speaking of which__
 __spell disaster__
 __spell it out__ For example, “let me spell it out for you,” is another way to say “let me make it very clear and easy to understand.”
+__spell out__
 __spew out__
 __spice up__
 __spick and span__ Totally clean and/or organized. _I plan to spend the day cleaning so that this place is spick and span when my mother-in-law arrives._
 __spiffy__
 __spill out (of something)__
-__spill over__ __2__ To go beyond the borders or parameters of something and into something else, especially due to growing in size or scope. _It’s hard to contain violence to just one neighborhood, you know.
+__spill over__ :three: __2__ To go beyond the borders or parameters of something and into something else, especially due to growing in size or scope. _It’s hard to contain violence to just one neighborhood, you know.
 It’s only a matter of time until it spills over into our part of town too._
-__spill the beans__ :seven: To reveal something that was meant to be a secret. _We had everything organized for Bruce’s surprise party, but Kate accidentally spilled the beans to him at work._
+__spill the beans__ :eight: To reveal something that was meant to be a secret. _We had everything organized for Bruce’s surprise party, but Kate accidentally spilled the beans to him at work._
 __spill the tea__ :three: _slang_ To share or reveal gossip.
 “Tea” is a slang term for gossip. _OK, what happened at Blair’s party last night?
 Spill the tea!_
 __spill__ :dart: _informal_ To disclose or divulge (something).
 __spin (one’s) wheels__ :six: To waste one’s time or energy idly or frivolously; to neither progress nor regress, but remain in a fixed, neutral position.
 Expend effort with no result, as in _We’re just spinning our wheels here while management tries to make up its mind._ This idiom, with its image of a vehicle in snow or sand that spins its wheels but cannot move, dates from the mid-1900s. _Feel like you’ve been spinning your wheels in your job search?_ _It’s way too easy for this mentality to lead to spinning your wheels on something that’s not working._ _They kept me on to manage what’s left of this division, but to be honest, I’ve just been spinning my wheels here for the last couple of years._